 At some point in the next 10 years, Great Britain will have a King.
 Whether the successor to Queen Elizabeth II will be the heir apparent, Prince Charles or her grandson, Prince William, remains to be seen.
 What isn’t likely is that the role will be filled from outside the line of succession.
 In businesses today, we have the opportunity to avoid this “crown prince phenomenon” and utilize succession planning as a viable alternative to increase the pool of talent and give broader choice.

 With baby boomer retirements on the rise and a growing demand for senior management expertise, there is no large emerging group of potential employees on the horizon as in past generations.
 Many organizations have eliminated middle manager positions and no longer have this group as a source to fill senior level vacancies.
 With this dilemma, imagine if a key employee resigned, fell ill, had to be fired tomorrow or (fingers crossed) wins the lottery?
 Would you be prepared?
 What opportunity costs would be lost because it took a long time to replace them?
 Succession planning is not an issue that many organizations address in any systematic or strategic way.
+Having some Key man insurance (https://www.mykeymaninsurance.com/relevant-life-policy/) could help give you some peace of mind in this department.

 Traditional succession planning has focused on a selection of ‘replacements’, was a secret process that was reactive and focused on the CEO or senior levels only.
 Frankly, it was simply a form of risk management to ensure the longevity of the business.
 Today’s integrative approach is focused on the creation of a leadership pipeline.
 It’s proactive and expands into mid- and lower-level management.
 When done successfully it can support the fulfillment of your strategic plan and will increase organizational capacity.